 - Add the onion and garlic to the pan and sauté the mixture for 3 more minutes.

 - Deglaze the pan with the marsala wine.

-- Then, add the chicken broth, balsamic vinegar, fresh thyme, and Greek yogurt to the pan and stir everything together.
+- Then, add the 1 cup chicken broth, balsamic vinegar, and fresh thyme, to the pan and stir everything together.

 - Turn heat to high heat and bring the broth to a boil.